Garmin Venu 4

 Common Features

-• Both products are waterproof to a depth of 50 meters.
+• Both products have a 5 ATM water resistance rating with a waterproof depth of 50 m.

 • Both products monitor blood oxygenation levels.